 You cannot file an application for an Iceland Business visa whenever you want.
 It is a rule that the earliest you can file an application is three months before your intended trip.
 On the other hand, the latest you are permitted to submit an application is two weeks before the trip.As for where you need to apply, you should check our article about where to apply for an Iceland visa, which contains information on the diplomatic bodies representing Iceland in each world country.

 Use a computer to fill-in the application form for an Iceland business visa.
 The form contains questions about you, like your name, surname, ID number, passport number, birth date, place, etc. It also asks about your intended trip and your previous trips if any.

-- Collect the documents required for an Iceland Business Visa.
 Start collecting the required documents for a Business visa to Iceland one by one.
 Make sure they all comply with the criteria set by the Schengen authorities.
-You can find the list of these documents, as well as a short explanation for each below in this article.

 There are a few of documents required for an Iceland Business Visa.
 These documents are required for the processing body to be able to make a decision on your case, whether you should be issued a visa or not.

 In the case of an intended business trip, you should be submitting the following documents as well:

 - Iceland Business Visa Application form.
 Printed twice and signed at the end.